 This jam is somewhat of a marmalade jam, given the inclusion of the orange.
 It uses orange and grated apple to supply natural pectin, so you do not need to add commercial pectin to this recipe.

-2 Prepare the rose hips.
 Cut away and discard the green scraggly ends.
-Cut the rosehips in half and scrape out and discard all of the seeds and thistle-ly hairy bits.
+Cut the rose hips in half and scrape out and discard all of the seeds and thistle-y hairy bits.

 Rinse the rose hips and discard any bits that are blemished.
 Then roughly chop the rose hips.
 You will need 4 cups of clean, chopped rose hips.

 Take the apple core pieces, apple peel, and any orange seeds and membrane and place in a double layer of cheesecloth.
-Wrap them up and place in the pot with the chopped fruit and rosehips.
 (This will be a source of pectin.)
+Wrap them up and place in the pot with the chopped fruit and rose hips.

-7 Measure out the sugar and add to the rosehip mixture.
+Measure out the sugar and add to the rose hip mixture.
 Heat to high, stirring with a wooden spoon until the sugar has all dissolved.
-Add butter (will help keep the foaming down).
+Add the butter (to help keep the foaming down).
 Bring to a rapid boil, uncovered, reduce heat to medium high.

 Place a small plate in your freezer.
 After about 25 minutes begin testing the jam by placing a small amount on the chilled plate.
 Allow 30 seconds to pass and then run your finger through it to see what the cooled consistency will be.